124 Christian Street, New Preston, CT 06777

 Please note, the growing season and distribution has ended for the 2023 season.
 When in season, Judea Garden distribution is at 116 Christian Street, New Preston, on Monday from 12pm-5pm from July – October.
 Our produce is also available at the Warren and New Milford Social Services Food Pantries.

 About Judea Garden

-Judea Garden located at Macricostas Preserve, literally blossomed as a result of donations of cash and sweat equity by close to 100 individuals, schools, churches, civic organizations and businesses.
+Judea Garden located at Macricostas Preserve, literally blossomed as a result of donations of cash and sweat equity by close to 100 individuals, schools, religious and civic organizations and businesses.

 Goals for Judea Garden